MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/LocalFunctionality/NewZealand/how-to-calculate-and-post-withholding-tax-settlements.md

 description: Learn how to calculate and post the withholding tax (WHT) in the New Zealand version of Business Central.
 author: brentholtorf
 ms.topic: conceptual
-ms.devlang: na
+ms.devlang: al
-ms.tgt_pltfrm: na
-ms.workload: na
 ms.search.keywords: null
 ms.date: 11/10/2023
 ms.author: bholtorf
+ms.service: dynamics-365-business-central
 ---
-# <a name="calculate-and-post-withholding-tax-settlements-in-the-new-zealand-version"></a>Calculate and post withholding tax settlements in the New Zealand version
+# Calculate and post withholding tax settlements in the New Zealand version

 You can use the **Calc. and Post WHT Settlement** page to calculate and post the withholding tax (WHT).
 You can close WHT entries that are open or not settled and transfer the corresponding amount to the WHT settlement account.